Amir-Litvak/BlueTeam-Artifacts-Paths-And-Commands/README.md

-# Paths And Commands For Forensics (And some other useful information)
+# Artifacts, Paths And Commands For Forensics (And some other useful information)
 ## Browsers
 ### History File Location:
 ```